Klortiz/cse15l-lab-reports/lab4.md

 ## 9) Commit and push the resulting change to your Github account (you can pick any commit message!)
 ![image](https://user-images.githubusercontent.com/122419405/221388929-d538c24d-1479-4a3f-b515-ffe7af628286.png)
 To commit and push the changes into the fork of my Github account;
-I typed `git add ListExamples.java` (this command adds the file I modified to a queue of changes waiting to be commited).
+I typed `git add ListExamples.java`
+> (this command adds the file I modified to a queue of changes waiting to be commited).

 I typed `git status` to make sure the file I modified matches the file I'm adding.

 ![image](https://user-images.githubusercontent.com/122419405/221389003-0cc9e756-e758-4bb4-8e1e-f95037bef560.png)

-I then commited the file into the fork by typing `git commit -m "Updated For Lab Report 4 Purposes uwu"`.
+I then commited the file into the fork by typing `git commit -m "Updated For Lab Report 4 Purposes uwu"`
 Followed by another `git status` to make sure the modified file is not there anymore (meaning that my modification got commited).

 ![image](https://user-images.githubusercontent.com/122419405/221389119-b786ec97-c55f-417b-84b1-5cccc91aa34e.png)

 Last but not least, I typed `git push` to conclude this report for good.

 ![image](https://user-images.githubusercontent.com/122419405/221389246-0628c06b-9a43-4637-aa95-539fadf09d48.png)
 > `git push` updates the changes to the actual fork in github.
 No real changes have been made until you `git push`.